 - Bug out gun

 This is especially important if you are going off-grid alone, a simple injury that you might not think much of it could deteriorate quickly.
-Common health issues become life-threatening without the aces for medicine, while you should have a good first aid kit you can not get every medicine for every kind of injury or sickness.
+Common health issues become life-threatening without access to medicine, while you should have a good first aid kit you can not get every medicine for every kind of injury or sickness.
 Something as simple as diarrhea could potentially kill you as it happened in the case of Christopher McCandless, of which I wrote in my article Best survival movies ( Top 18 ).

 Mirror signaling device